Who is Nicolas Maduro, the Venezuelan president seized by the US?

-There have been mounting tensions between Venezuela and the United States over alleged narco-terrorism.
+Tensions between Venezuela and the United States over alleged narco-terrorism had been mounting for some time.

 A man in a military uniform holds a yellow cloth with an emblem as he is surrounded by a crowd holding Venezuelan flags in the background.

-Venezuelan President Nicolas Maduro has said Venezuelans are ready to defend their country as the US considers a land attack.
+Venezuelan President Nicolas Maduro said Venezuelans were ready to defend their country as the US considered a land attack.
 Source: AP / Cristian Hernandez

-The US has accused Maduro of several crimes, grouped him with a foreign terrorist organisation and is offering millions of dollars for information that could lead to his arrest.
+Tensions between Venezuela and the US had risen significantly in recent months, as the US accused Maduro of several crimes, grouped him with a foreign terrorist organisation and offered millions of dollars for information that could lead to his arrest.

 Who is Nicolas Maduro?

-Maduro, who began his career as a bus driver and became a trade union leader, has been Venezuela's president since 2013 and was declared the winner of last year's July election.
+Maduro, who began his career as a bus driver and became a trade union leader, had been Venezuela's president since 2013 and was declared the winner of last year's July election.

 Maduro's rise from politician to president followed the death of former leader Hugo Chavez, who chose Maduro as his successor.